Accreditation is crucial not only for a university’s reputation; it is also vital to the value of an institution’s degree.

 UMW 2010 Comprehensive Self-Study: This report, prepared by the UMW Accreditation Steering Committee, gives a general overview of Montana Western and addresses NWCCU’s nine accreditation standards.

-The Department of Education at the University of Montana Western is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org.
+The Department of Education at the University of Montana Western is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 This accreditation indicates that Montana Western has met national professional standards for the preparation of teachers.
-This accreditation covers initial teacher preparation programs.
-However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, relicensure, or other purposes.
+Accreditation is granted at the initial teacher preparation level.
+This accreditation status is effective between spring 2016 and spring 2023.
+The next on-site visit will take place in fall 2022.

 Montana Western’s business and technology program is the first in Montana to receive accreditation through the International Assembly for Collegiate Business Education (IACBE).